Dear Mr. Electrician: Is it easy to perform a kitchen hood replacement?

-The electrician who does the rough wiring has no idea what type of hood will be installed.
+The electrician who does the rough wiring during a home’s construction has no idea what type of hood will be installed.
 Consequently a lot of slack is left in the cable in case it must be moved.
-One reason to install an electrical outlet in the cabinet above instead of hard wiring the hood.
+This is a good reason to install an electrical outlet in the cabinet above instead of hard wiring the hood.

 I always tape the bare ends of wires that I am working on using electrical tape.
 Even though the circuit breaker is off, there still could be current flowing on the white neutral conductor.
-I could also use wire connectors, however the taped ends lets me pull the wires through the cable connector and knock out.
+I could also use wire connectors, however the taped ends lets me pull the wires through the cable connector and knockout opening.

-A hole should have been drilled in the wall stud for this cable to go through instead of going on top of the stud.
+A hole should have been drilled in the wall stud for this cable to go through instead of going on the surface of the stud.

 I did a rough coat of joint compound and mesh tape over the groove in the wall before putting the new hood up.

-I always keep boxes of screws and washers on my truck and I usually need them when installing a kitchen hood.
+I always keep boxes of screws and washers on my truck and I usually need them when working on a kitchen hood replacement.
 Installation screws that are supplied by the manufacturer tend to be too short or not enough.
 I think #8 x 1.5″ sheet metal screws are best for the back wall going into a wall stud or the upper cabinet back.
 Shorter screws are good for screwing into the sides of the cabinets.